bnbong/FastAPI-fastkit/README.md

    ```

 2. **Available Development Commands:**

+This project uses [Makefile](https://www.gnu.org/software/make/) to manage the development process.

+You can use the following commands to help you get started:

    ```bash
    make help  # See all available commands make dev-check  # Run all checks before submitting